Dizkm8/pigti-pr-pt1/README.md

 country_data.xlsx: Output file from the scraping process.

 transformed_data.xlsx: Output file from the ETL process.
-Contributing
-Contributions are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## Development files
 Ensure to ignore any development files such as Jose.py while running or working on the project.